DevasenaInupakutika/Python-Spring2016-CodeFirst/Southampton_SessionMaterial/Session4.md

 It is a good starting point to get a basic understanding of how we can use Python.
 We will also see briefly on how to scrape data directly from an uploaded database using Google Chrome.

+We can choose either Beautiful Soup or lxml based on which library fits our workflow.

 ### lxml and Requests

-lxml is an extensive library for parsing XML and HTML documents very quickly, even handling messed up tags in the process of doing so.
+lxml is an extensive robust library for parsing XML and HTML documents very quickly, even handling messed up tags in the process of doing so.
+Beautiful Soup is built on top of it.
+CSS Selectors can be used very easily with `lxml`.
+Thanks to `lxml.cssselect`.
 We will be using `Requests` module instead of already built-in `urllib` due to improvements in speed and readability.

 If `lxml` and `Requests` are not present as part of our installation, we can install both quickly with the following commands in terminal: